kassymm/nFactorial/README.md

 Beware of the black rotten eggs!
 Catch them, and you lose!

 Once the game is over, you will be asked to provide your nickname.
-Click the button to type and insert your nick.
+Click the button to type and insert your name.
 If successful, you will see your name on the leaderboard!

 ## Instructions
 - Use `pip install pygame` to install the pygame module.